kalpetros/projects/item_catalog/README.md

 ## Populate the database

-To populate the database with a list of restaurants run:
+To populate the database with a list of restaurants type:
 ```
 python populate.py
 ```